 This leads us to the one thing we (and many others) have been patiently waiting for.
 The addition of more commonly used music sources like Pandora or SiriusXM (internet streaming radio).
 It has already added Apple Music, which was also part of the holiday update.
 So hopes are a bit high now for additional options.

 Of course, we could never know for sure.
-It could be easier to make these integrations happen now, but no one knows what Tesla’s develop team is actually working on until they announce something.
+It could be easier to make these integrations happen now, but no one knows what Tesla’s development team is actually working on until they announce something.
 And there has been no discussion yet about bringing these other services into the light.
 However, the company has shown signs of wanting to offer more and it wouldn’t make any sense to stop now.
 After all, it has to compete with the likes of Android Auto and some of the other solutions that have already been available with other companies.